2008–09 Croatian First Football League: First leg

+Second leg

 Results

 The schedule consisted of three rounds.
 During the first two rounds, each team played each other once home and away for a total of 22 matches.
 The pairings of the third round were then set according to the standings after the first two rounds, giving every team a third game against each opponent for a total of 33 games per team.